Clinical Research Program

 The staff of the Clinical Research Program includes a director (PhD), research nurses, and a staff of on-call research nurses.
-Program areas of focus include Acute Care & Trauma Surgery/Surgical Critical Care, Podiatry, Surgical Oncology and Vascular specialties.
+Program areas include Acute Care & Trauma Surgery/Surgical Critical Care, Podiatry, Surgical Oncology and Vascular specialties.

 Clinical and Translational Science Institute (CTSI)

 The Clinical and Translational Science Institute (CTSI) is a University-wide initiative designed specifically to support infrastructure for investigators committed to translational science.
 Their mission is to leverage existing strengths to create an environment that will link new ideas, faculty, trainees and university programs to speed innovations in medical and surgical sciences.
 Boston University is a member of the NIH-funded Clinical and Translational Science Award (CTSA) Consortium, and shares tools, technologies, and best practices with other consortium members locally and nationally.
 To continue that success, the CTSI integrates, connects, and expands our research and university programs, thereby providing an academic and intellectual home for clinical and translational investigators for all disciplines including surgery and surgical research.

 The mission of the Clinical Research Resources Office is to facilitate the design and conduct of ethical and scientifically valid clinical research by providing a range of services, resources and guidance to support BUMC clinical researchers in planning, submitting, conducting and analyzing their research.